The Best Animation Blogs for Inspiration, Learning and Fun

 It doesn't take Sherlock to work out what you're gonna get from this one judging by the title.
 This blog boasts a decent number of advanced tutorial-style pieces, with a few sprinkles of analysis and critique throughout.

 Ricardo loves to get into applied animation.
-He writes with an engaging confidence, really digging into the techniques that are less talked about but definitely worth a read.
+He writes with engaging confidence, really digging into the techniques that are less talked about but definitely worth a read.

 Here's a great blog for all you otakus out there that look east for your favourite animation.